-In this agreement titles shall be descriptive only and shall not form part of the Guideline of the aby the parties or an Arbitration Board.
+In this agreement titles shall be descriptive only and shall not form part of the interpretation of the agreement by the parties or an arbitration board.

 30.8 Criminal Record Check

 Where the Employer requires an employee to undergo a criminal record check as a condition of continued employment, the Employer shall reimburse the employee for the full cost of the criminal record check.